 When Pagani introduced the original Zonda in 1999, jaws dropped throughout the automotive industry.
 It didn’t look like any other supercar at the time, and the craftsmanship was second to none.

 The Zonda wasn’t all show and no go, either.
-Behind the driver, it had an AMG V12 engine producing over 700 hp.
+Behind the driver, early Zondas used a Mercedes-Benz AMG-sourced 6.0-liter V12 making about 394 hp (later Zonda variants climbed well beyond 700 hp).
 With minimal electronic aids to help keep those horses in check, the Zonda was a handful to keep on the road.
-Even seven-time F1 champion Lewis Hamilton struggled and said it’s “terrible to drive.”
+Lewis Hamilton has said his own Zonda 760LH is “terrible to drive,” despite praising its sound.

 TVR Speed 12

-They destroyed all the prototypes and canceled production, but one car did make it and is now in private hands.
-It’s powered by a 7.7-liter V12 engine that sends 840 hp to the rear wheels, giving it a top speed of 240 mph.
+The prototypes were eventually dismantled for parts, but TVR later rebuilt one car and sold it to a private owner.
+It’s powered by a 7.7-liter V12 engine that sends about 840 hp to the rear wheels; TVR claimed a top speed of around 240 mph.
 Did we mention that the Speed 12 had no safety features like airbags or traction control?

 TVR Tuscan Speed Six